CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 List all wallets

 This operation retrieves the information of all wallets under your organization.
-You can filter the result by wallet type, subtype, and Vault ID (for MPC Wallets).
+You can filter the result by wallet type, subtype, and vault ID (for MPC Wallets).  &lt;Note&gt;You must specify either the wallet type or subtype, or both.&lt;/Note&gt;

 ### Example